Hike at a Glance

-Hike Overview
+Hike overview

 Kalbarri National Park boasts the Z Bend Lookout, a must-see for any visitor.
 This moderately easy 1.4-kilometer hike, classified as grade 3, takes approximately 45 minutes to complete and offers spectacular views of the Murchison River Gorge.

 The lookout earns its name from the dramatic bends carved by the Murchison River into the ancient Tumblagooda Sandstone.
 From the car park, a short walk with some stairs leads you to a stunning vantage point – a barricaded lookout perched on the edge of 150-meter-high cliffs.
 Here, take in the captivating contrast between the lush green river red gums and the rich red sandstone formations.
-If you visit during wildflower season (July to October), be mesmerized by the vibrant display of native blooms, including Flame Grevillea, Bird Beak Hakea, Starflowers, orchids, and the Pink Poker.
+If you visit during wildflower season (July to October), be mesmerised by the vibrant display of native blooms, including Flame Grevillea, Bird Beak Hakea, Starflowers, orchids, and the Pink Poker.

 After enjoying the panoramic views, consider a relaxing picnic lunch in the designated area.
 Take advantage of the picnic tables, barbecue facilities, and sheltered areas for a comfortable rest stop.